 The seax, or sax, was universal in Northern Europe.
 Carried and used by the Saxons, Angles, Vikings, and German tribes, its use probably dated before the fall of Rome and continued on into the early Middle Ages.

-The Generation 2 version of the Viking Seax Knife is based off a 10th century version and if you notice it is a nice match to the Witham Viking Sword.
+The Generation 2 Viking Seax Knife is based off a 10th century version, and it is a nice match to the Witham Viking Sword.
 The blade is 5160 tempered carbon steel with a wood handle, wrapped in brown leather.

-There probably isn't a culture today, past or present, that didn't have a utility knife of some sort.
-The Viking Utility Knife, also known as a seax, was a varied little blade that could range in size from quite large to quite small, like this one.
+There probably is not a culture today, past or present, that did not have a utility knife of some sort.
+The Viking Utility Knife, also known as a seax, was a varied little blade that could range in size from quite large to quite small.

-The Generation 2 version, 6th Century Lombard Scramseax Knife, is based off a 6th century version.
-The blade is 5160 tempered carbon steel with a darkwood handle.
+The Generation 2 6th Century Lombard Scramseax Knife is based off a 6th century version.
+The blade is 5160 tempered carbon steel with a dark wood handle.
 The tang is peened over top the metal end cap of the handle.

 If there is one thing to be learned by observing Viking weaponry, it is that the Vikings loved their blades.
 This Viking Sax is a broad-bladed knife, although given its length this wood-handled blade is practically a Viking short sword.

 The seax was a common knife among Vikings, used as much as a tool and a weapon as a decoration and prestige piece.
 This Seax of Beagnoth is based on one such prestige weapon and artifact that is now located in the British Museum.

 One look at this Viking Dagger with Scabbard will tell you that even when they carried and used small blades, Vikings always meant business.
 This weapon might be short, but it is not lacking any of the power found in Viking weaponry.

 Some Vikings were fond of prestige weapons, those being ornate pieces that were as much signs of rank as anything else.
 This Decorated Viking Scramasax is one such piece with fine detailing, made out of a typical Viking knife.